 - Document the Scene: You or a friend should take pictures of the accident scene and all of the vehicles involved.

 - Get Medical Treatment: This is the most important step on the list.
 Your health comes first.
 Go to a hospital or urgent care for a full evaluation of your injuries.
 Please make sure to tell your doctor and nurses if you hit your head or lost consciousness.

 - Review Your Options With an Attorney: If you are hurt, it can be helpful to discuss your options with a reputable personal injury lawyer.
-Many law firms, including Sam & Ash, LLP, offer free consultations.
+Many law firms, including Sam & Ash Injury Law, offer free consultations.

 Time will tell if scooter-share companies will win big in Las Vegas.
 If they do, the new law may help keep our streets safe, while introducing the convenience of the electric scooter to our community.